How Can I Get Rid of...

 780 McClure Road

 Nike's Reuse-A-Shoe program collects old sneakers of any brand.
 This program grinds up the shoes and uses them in the surfacing of playgrounds and athletic courts in underprivileged communities.
 See the website for details on where you can drop off or mail your old sneakers.

 Snowblowers may be disposed of curbside as long as the gas and oil are drained.
-Call EL Harvey at 800-321-3002 to schedule a pickup.
+Call Capitol Waste Services at 617-569-1718 to schedule a pickup.

 See "CRTs" on this list.